 While many Moroccan dishes are famously complex, such as chicken bastilla, or robustly seasoned, such as a Moroccan meatball tagine, it would be wrong to overlook the other side of Moroccan cuisine, where simple foods and flavors deserve our highest praise.

 The perfect pairing of cumin and salt comes to mind.
 This seasoning duo is popular in Moroccan cuisine, both as a garnish to finished dishes and as a condiment on the table which begs you to dip right on in.
-Not only are these dishes surprisingly satisfying, but you'll be glad to know that along with its great flavor, cumin is loaded with health benefits.

 01 of 07